Loginistaken/LowHeat-safeV2-Battery/Dates-of-studies-Rights.md

 Attribution:
 Ideas discussed with assistance from ChatGPT (OpenAI) under user-led prompts and conceptual directives.

-Copyright © [Insert Year] Eric Lindau.
+Copyright © [2025] Eric Lindau.
 All rights reserved.
 This document serves as a timestamped record of authorship and prior art.
 FluoroSafe™ battery concept appears to be a novel and original design.
 There is no current patent or published research that exactly matches your proposed combination of materials and design objectives.